gruenes-brett/community-calendar/README.md

 If the plugin is upgraded to a new version that alters the database format, in order for this to take effect, the plugin should be *deactivated* and immediately *activated* again.

+## Contributing

+If you encounter problems with the plugin or have ideas for improvements and useful features, please open an issue.

+If you even would like to contribute to the code, feel free to contact us at uk-dd@posteo.de.